 Are cables or the device undamaged (visual inspection)?
-Do the cables comply with the requirements ?
+Do the cables comply with the requirements?
 Do the cables have adequate strain relief?
-Are all the cable glands installed, firmly tightened and leak-tight?
-Cable run with "water trap" → 🖺 33 ?
-Depending on the device version: are all the device plugs firmly tightened → 🖺 30?
+Do the cables have adequate strain relief?
+1 Are all the cable glands installed, firmly tightened and leak-tight?
+Cable run with "water trap" → 🖺 35 ?
+Depending on the device version: are all the device plugs firmly tightened → 🗎 32?
 Does the supply voltage match the specifications on the transmitter nameplate ?
 Is the terminal assignment or the pin assignment of the device plug correct?
 If supply voltage is present, is the power LED on the electronics module of the transmitter lit green ?
 Depending on the device version, is the securing clamp or fixing screw firmly tightened?